Sci-fi & fantasy books

 Children Of Time series by Adrian Tchaikovsky

-Follows the evolution of a species of spider-like creatures to accelerated sentience, as a result of accidental interference from a botched terraforming attempt.
+Follows the evolution of a species of spider-like creatures to accelerated sentience following a botched terraforming attempt.
 Incredible and unique perspective over multiple generations as the species and individuals mature to dominate their planet and become a space-faring race.
+Sequels go deeper, further, and broader to explore other species, concepts of identity, and more.

 The Malazan Book Of The Fallen series by Steven Erikson